-Company's Corporate Governance Plan is available on the Company's website: https://investors.carly.co/investor-relations/corporate-governance/.
+Plan The Company's Corporate Governance is available on the Company's website: https://investors.carly.co/investor-relations/corporate-governance/ and should be read in conjunction with the Company's Annual Report.
+This Corporate Governance Statement is current as of 30 August 2022 and has been approved by the Board of the Company.